clarson15/minecraft-ai-chat/README.md

 # AI Chat

 A lightweight Fabric singleplayer or server mod that lets players chat with an AI assistant.
 The AI can answer questions and, if enabled, request the server to run safe commands.
+The mod can be installed on [curseforge](https://www.curseforge.com/minecraft/mc-mods/ai-chat).

 ## Features
 - /ai ask <message> — ask the AI; keeps short per-player history